whizzml/examples/automl/readme.md

 That will create all necessary libraries and scripts for you.

-If you can't execute `make` in your system, you can install simply with this command (from the examples/automl directory):
+If you can't execute `make` in your system, you can install the library and the script simply with this command (from the examples/automl directory):

      bigmler whizzml --package-dir=./